Certificate Lifecycle Management: Best Practices to Prevent Outages and Automate Renewals

 | Renewal execution | Manual request and installation | Programmatic issuance and deployment via ACME or CA APIs |

-| Shadow certificate detection | Minimal to none | Scan coverage across managed and unmanaged endpoints |
+| Shadow cert detection | Minimal to none | Scan coverage across managed and unmanaged endpoints |

-| Outage risk | High; a single missed reminder can cause downtime | Low; renewal workflows close expiry gaps before they open |
+| Outage risk | High — a single missed reminder can cause downtime | Lower — renewal workflows close expiry gaps before they open |

-| Compliance reporting | Manually compiled and prone to error | On-demand from a centralized certificate register |
+| Compliance reporting | Manually compiled and error-prone | On-demand from a centralized certificate register |

 | Scale | Breaks down above 100 to 200 certificates | Scales to tens of thousands of certificates across hybrid estates |